NCAS-CMS/um-training/practicals/source/further-exercises-2.rst

 :guilabel:`Run` the suite.

-Once the run has completed go to the archive directory for this cycle (e.g. ``/nerc/n02/n02/<userid>/<suiteid>/19880901T0000Z``) and you should see several files have been copied over (e.g ``ba902a.pc19880901_00.pp``).
-Data is only archived when it is no longer required by the model for restarting or for calculating means (seasonal, annual, etc).
-This run is reinitialising the ``pc`` data stream every 4 hours and you should see that it has only archived data files up to 16:00hrs (``ba902a.pc19880901_16.pp``).
-The last file containing data for hours 20-24 is still required by the model.
-Equally seasonal mean files would not be archived until the end of the year, after the annual mean has been created.
+Once the run has completed go to the archive directory for this cycle (e.g. ``/nerc/n02/n02/<userid>/<suiteid>/19880901T0000Z``) and you should see several files have been copied over (e.g ``cc654a.pc19880901_00.pp``).

+Data files that have been archived and are no longer required by the model for restarting or for calculating means (seasonal, annual, etc) are deleted from the suite ``History_Data`` directory.
+Go to the ``History_Data`` directory for your suite and confirm that this has happened.
+This run is reinitialising the ``pc`` data stream every 6 hours and you should see that it has only removed data files for this stream up to 18:00hrs, the ``cc654a.pc19880901_18.pp`` file is still present.
+This file contains data for the hours 18-24 and would be required by the model in order to restart.
+Equally seasonal mean files would not be fully archived until the end of the year, after the annual mean has been created.

 .. note:: The post-processing app can also be configured to transfer the archived data over to JASMIN.
 Details on how to do this are available on the CMS website: http://cms.ncas.ac.uk/wiki/Docs/PostProcessingApp